Node Classification Meets Link Prediction on Knowledge Graphs: Broader Impact

 \section{Broader Impact}

 Processing and completing knowledge graphs constitutes one of the main challenges towards producing high-quality, reliable automated inference methods, which benefit a multitude of application areas.
-This work proposes a means of completing these knowledge graphs in a unified fashion, and bases itself on an interpretable and explainable model, grounded in logical inference patterns.
+This work proposes a means of completing these knowledge graphs in a unified fashion, and bases itself on an interpretable and explainable framework.
 This work also enables the use of node features, and thus introduces additional learning ability that benefits class and link prediction, and helps generalize the study of knowledge graphs towards settings more in line with real-world data.

-\begin{ack} This work was supported by the Alan Turing Institute under the UK EPSRC grant EP/R013667/1.
+\begin{ack} This work was supported by the Alan Turing Institute under the UK EPSRC grant EP/N510129/1, the AXA Research Fund, and by the EPSRC grants EP/R013667/1, EP/L012138/1, and EP/M025268/1.
 Ralph Abboud is funded by the Oxford-DeepMind Graduate Scholarship and the Alun Hughes Graduate Scholarship.
-Experiments for this work were conducted on the Advanced Research Computing (ARC) cluster administered by the University of Oxford. \end{ack}
+Experiments for this work were conducted on servers provided by the Advanced Research Computing (ARC) cluster administered by the University of Oxford. \end{ack}